cloudflare/workers-docs/content/templates/style/rust.md

 #Rust Style Guide

-If you are using WASM and write in Rust, your template should adhere to rustfmt and clippy.
+If you are using Wasm and write in Rust, your template should adhere to rustfmt and clippy.

 ## Configuring rustfmt